220328-Java-Full-Stack-AWS/TEAM-B-P2/StandUpNotes.md

 #### -5/6/22
 -What did you do since last time?
-Chenxi:
+Chenxi: updated our trial board, worked on hibernate crud
-Mohammad:
+Mohammad: learning hibernate
-Anthony:
+Anthony: worked on creating models
-Fatemeh:
+Fatemeh: working on hibernate
-Qiang:
+Qiang: learaning hibernate without spring boot
-Kenneth:
+Kenneth: created all the models in hibernates, able to save

 -What are you going to work on next?
-Chenxi:
+Chenxi: focus on creating models for order
-Mohammad:
+Mohammad: finish learning hibernate and start learning Angular
-Anthony:
+Anthony: working on models
-Fatemeh:
+Fatemeh: continue finish persisting
-Qiang:
+Qiang: continue working on the front end
-Kenneth:
+Kenneth: doing the rest of the repositories

 -Blocker?
-Chenxi:
+Chenxi: time
-Mohammad:
+Mohammad: time and knowledge
-Anthony:
+Anthony: time
-Fatemeh:
+Fatemeh: how to map foreign keys
-Qiang:
+Qiang: hibernate syntax
-Kenneth:
+Kenneth: time

 <hr>